By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 With no dreams to pursue, life in that walled prison of fears becomes a lifetime sentence to suffer.

 They protect you from the uncomfortable part of growth.

-Developing your personal strengths and growth as a person require emotional exercise.
+Developing your personal strengths and growth as a person requires emotional exercise.
 You need to stretch your abilities to develop as a person.
 Exercise can leave you with sore muscles sometimes.
 Fear will tell you not to participate in life because you might get hurt.
-Eventually your muscles, physical, mental and emotional ones, will become soft and underdeveloped.
+Eventually, your muscles, physical, mental, and emotional ones, will become soft and underdeveloped.

 Fear of bad experiences prevents the good ones.